Reemaalsharif/Saudi-Data-Internship-Readiness-Map/README.md

 ├── technical_summary.md
 └── final_report.md

+powerbi/
+│
+└── Saudi_Data_Internship_Readiness_Dashboard.pbix

 ```

 ---

 # Dataset
 The final cleaned dataset contains **45 Saudi data-related job postings** collected from different data career categories.

+The dataset was expanded from an initial **25 job postings to 45 job postings** to increase the reliability of the analysis and provide more representative insights into Saudi data-related job market requirements.

 The dataset includes roles related to: